We often get the question “How much does whole life insurance cost,” so we put together the following whole life insurance rates by age charts below.

 And chances are, you are more likely to live longer, so a policy that maximizes your death benefit as you age, focusing on high early cash value growth, may be the better option.

-Whole life insurance premiums can be structured to last your entire life or for a set period of time.
+Whole life insurance policies can be structured to last your entire life or for a set period of time.
 Here are some examples:

-With limited pay life insurance, you pay into the policy for an abbreviated period of time.
+With limited pay life insurance, you pay into the policy for an shortened period of time.
+The premium will be higher based on the shorter time frame you use.
 There are different options available, including:

 - 7 Pay Whole Life